The generalized Hierarchical Gaussian Filter

 Finally, agents are confronted not only with phasic variations of volatility (driving changes in the agent's environmental uncertainty), but also with dynamically changing sensory (or observation) noise.
-While existing modelling approaches have focused on either accounting for changes in volatility \citep{behrens2007,mathys2011,piray2020a} or changes in stochasticity or noise \citep{lee2020,nassar2010}, it has recently been pointed out that real-world agents need to able to detect (and distinguish) changes in both at the same time \citep{piray2020b}.
-In the HGF, dynamic changes in observation noise can be accommodated by hidden states that serve as \textsf{noise parents} to observable outcome states (see Appendix~\ref{sec:input}).
-Jointly modelling an agent's inference on volatility and stochasticity will be crucial to understanding the computational origin of maladaptive inference and learning in different psychiatric conditions \citep{piray2020b,pulcu2019,nace_conf2022}.
+While existing modelling approaches have focused on either accounting for changes in volatility \citep{behrens2007,mathys2011,piray2020a} or block-wise changes in stochasticity or noise \citep{lee2020,nassar2010,nassar2012,nassar2016}, it has recently been pointed out that real-world agents need to able to detect (and distinguish) dynamic changes in both at the same time \citep{piray2020b}, and recent empirical work has demonstrated that human participants are indeed able to do so \citep{piray2024,foucault2025}.
+In the HGF, dynamic changes in observation noise can easily be accommodated by hidden states that serve as \textsf{noise parents} to observable outcome states \citep[see Appendix~\ref{sec:input} for the equations, Figure~\ref{fig:example2} for an example simulation, and][for an application to a dataset in computational psychiatry]{mikus2025}.